List of ambassadors of Spain to Syria

 The ambassador of Spain to Syria is the official representative of the Kingdom of Spain to the Syrian Arab Republic.
 The embassy is not operational and diplomatic and consular affairs are handled by a chargé d'affaires based in Beirut.

 Spain began to show interest in the Middle East —not counting Jerusalem— in the mid-19th century.
 Agreements with the Ottoman Empire allowed the establishment of consulates in several provinces of the empire, among them, the Consulate-General for Syria and Palestine, located in Beirut, with Antonio Bernal de O'Reilly as its first consul.
 Spain also had a Vice-Consulate in Damascus.
 Precisely, during this time the consul had to intervene due to the 1860 civil conflict in Mount Lebanon and Damascus; at this time, a Spanish convent in Damascus was looted and the religious were murdered, and Spain claimed a compensation.

 Almost a century later, on 3 April 1948, Spain, under the dictatorship of Francisco Franco, established diplomatic relations with the First Syrian Republic.
 In May 1949, Joaquín Castillo y Caballero, 6th Marquess of Castro de Torres, was appointed Envoy Extraordinary and Minister Plenipotentiary, resident in Beirut.
 In 1956, Ramón Sáenz de Heredia y de Manzanos, who had been minister to Siria since 1954, was granted the rank of ambassador, elevating the diplomatic relations to the highest level.
 Briefly, between 1958 and 1962, during the United Arab Republic, the embassy was merged with that in Cairo, and the diplomatic representation in Damascus was downgraded to Consulate-General.

 As a result of the Syrian civil war, tensions began between the two governments.
 In February 2012, Spanish ambassador in Damascus was recalled and, the following month, the embassy was closed indefinitely.
-In May 2012, diplomatic relations were definetly halted after Spain expelled the Syrian ambassador and four other diplomats.
+In May 2012, diplomatic relations were definitely halted after Spain expelled the Syrian ambassador and four other diplomats.
 Following the collapse of the regime of Bashar al-Assad, Spain appointed a special envoy to Syria to support the chargé d'affaires and raised the Spanish flag at the Embassy after 12 years.
+In August 2026, the special envoy was formally appointed as ambassador.